ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     >IBM Blockchain Platform: Add Gateway

-Fabric gateways are ways for us to connect to a blockchain network from a perspective.
+Fabric gateways are ways for us to connect to a blockchain network from the perspective of a particular user.
 In this case, we are acting as `Balaji` from `DigiBank` in this commercial paper network.
 If there were more actors, you could envision more gateways being incorportated here